 CC&Rs

-A legally binding document that defines what property owners can and can't do with their property.
-CC&Rs are usually enforced by a homeowner's association (HOA).
+A legally binding document that defines what property owners can and cannot do with their property.
+CC&Rs are enforced by the Subassociation.

 Declaration document

-A real estate document that's filed with the county clerk and recorder's office and attached to each home lot.
-The declaration document creates the covenant-controlled community.
+A real estate document that is filed with the county clerk and recorder's office and attached to each home lot.
+The declaration document creates the covenant-protected community.

 Homeowners

-When buying a home in a covenant-controlled community, the buyer agrees to comply with the CC&Rs.
+When buying a home in a covenant-protected community, the buyer agrees to comply with the CC&Rs.

 Enforcement